classifyer/classifyer-data/CONTRIBUTING.md

       |---------|------|----------|-------------|
       | The mapping literal | The classification code | The standard term which the literal is mapped to (defined by the classification) | Your organization/own name |
   6. If any other columns should be included (e.g. Province column in AMCO is included to eliminate ambiguity) include them after the `contributor` column (since this matter is subjective, we'll give you a feedback in the pull request when we review your mappings file)
+  7. If this is your first contribution, add your organization/project/own name to the list of contributors in `contributors.md` file to be included in the platform's [about page](https://classifyer.app/about/team)
-  7. Finally, commit your changes to your fork and **make a pull request** to this repository for a review
+  8. Finally, commit your changes to your fork and **make a pull request** to this repository for a review

 # What Happens After